DMJ Archive Login Register My Manuscripts

 5) Tables

-• • Tables should be double-spaced and inserted on a separate page at the end of the text document, with the table number, table title, and legend given above the table.
+• • Tables should be double-spaced and placed on a separate page at the end of the document, with the table number, title, and legend positioned above the table.

-• • Titles of tables should be concise using a phrase and a clause.
-The first character should be capitalized.
+• • Table titles should be concise, consisting of a phrase and a clause, with the first character capitalized.

-• • The numbers should be allocated accordingly in the order in which the table was quoted in the main text.
+• • Tables should be numbered in the order they are referenced in the main text.

-• • The description of footnotes below the table should follow the order of that of the acronyms and symbols.
-Symbols should be marked with small alphabet letters in the order of their usage, such as a, b, c, d, e.
+• • Footnotes should be listed below the table, with descriptions following the order of acronyms and symbols.
+Symbols should be marked with lowercase letters (e.g., a, b, c, d, e) in the order they appear.

-• • If a table has been published previously, acknowledge the original source and submit written permission from the copyright holder to reproduce it.
-Permission is required irrespective of authorship or publisher except for documents in the public domain.
+• • If a table has been previously published, acknowledge the original source and obtain written permission from the copyright holder for reproduction.
+Permission is required irrespective of authorship or publisher, except for documents in the public domain.

 6) Figures

-• • Figures should be submitted separately from the text of the manuscript.
-All pictures and photographs should be of excellent quality with a resolution of more than 300 dpi and supplied either as JPEG, EPS, TIFF, PICT with RTF manuscripts, or embedded in the PDF file.
+• • Figures should be submitted separately from the manuscript text.
+All images, including photographs, must be of high quality, with a resolution of at least 300 dpi, and provided in JPEG, EPS, TIFF, or PICT format with RTF manuscripts, or embedded within a PDF file.

-• • Figures should be numbered consecutively according to the order in which they have been cited in the text.
+• • Figures should be numbered in the order they are mentioned in the text.

-• • Photomicrographs should have internal scale markers.
-Explain the internal scale, and identify the method of staining in photomicrographs.
+• • Photomicrographs should include internal scale markers.
+Provide an explanation for the scale and indicate the staining method used in photomicrographs.

-• • If a figure has been published previously, acknowledge the original source and submit written permission from the copyright holder to reproduce it.
-Permission is required irrespective of authorship or publisher except for documents in the public domain.
+• • If a figure has been previously published, acknowledge the original source and provide written permission from the copyright holder for reproduction.
+Permission is required irrespective of authorship or publisher, except for public domain materials.

 7) Figure legends

-• • Arabic numerals should be used in the order that the figures are quoted in the main text.
+• • Use Arabic numerals to number figures in the order they mentioned in the main text.

-• • All pictures and photographs should be described in the legend with complete sentences rather than incomplete phrases or a clause.
+• • Describe all images and photographs in the legend using complete sentences rather than fragments or phrases.

-• • The description of footnotes below the figure should follow the order of that of symbols and then acronyms.
-Symbols should be marked with small alphabet letters in the order of their usage, such as a, b, c, d, e.
+• • Footnotes below the figure should follow the order of symbols first, then acronyms.
+Symbols should be denoted with lowercase letters in the order of their appearance, such as a, b, c, d, e.

 8) Supplemental data

-Nonessential tables and figures may accompany articles as online-only supplemental files.
-All online-only supplementary files should be combined in one document file (whenever possible) and uploaded separately during the submission process.
-These files must be referenced in the main text of the manuscript at least once (e.g., “Supplementary Table 1”).
+Nonessential tables and figures can be included as onlineonly supplemental files.
+Whenever possible, these files should be combined in a single document and uploaded separately during the submission process.
+Each file must be referenced in the main text at least once (e.g., “Supplementary Table 1”).

 9) Graphical abstract

-Review articles may be written by invitation or may be submitted for consideration by the editorial board.
-Manuscripts submitted as review articles will be subjected to the same review process as original research articles.
-Instructions for original articles should be followed for review articles.
-A review article should include an abstract not exceeding 200 words and keywords, for which the number of references should not exceed 150.
+Review articles may be written by invitation or submitted for consideration by the editorial board.
+Submitted review manuscripts will undergo the same review process as original research articles.
+Review articles should follow the instructions for original articles, including an abstract of no more than 200 words and keywords.
+References should not exceed 150.

-The purpose of a brief report is to permit publication of novel and exciting findings in clinical and experimental studies that can be concisely presented.
-These manuscripts should include a short nonstructured abstract (180 words maximum), an introduction, methods, results, and discussion.
-The total manuscript length should not exceed 1,500 words, excluding references and abstract.
-Brief reports can include a maximum of 20 references and 2 figures or tables.
+Brief reports aim to publish novel and significant findings from clinical and experimental studies that can be presented concisely.
+These manuscripts should include a short, unstructured abstract (up to 180 words), as well as sections for the Introduction, Methods, Results, and Discussion.
+The total manuscript length should not exceed 1,500 words, excluding references and the abstract.
+Brief reports may include up to 20 references and a maximum of two figures or tables.

-Editorials in the dmj are written following an invitation from the journal’s editorial board to a senior investigator in the relevant field.
-The purpose of Editorials is to provide additional insights into original data contained within an article published in the journal.
+Editorials in the Diabetes & Metabolism Journal are written by invitation from the journal’s editorial board, extended to vii a senior investigators in the relevant field.
+The purpose of these editorials is to provide additional insights into original data presented in an article published in the journal.
 The number of references should not exceed 20.

-This is referred to as the criticism or opinions about a specific manuscript that is published in this journal in the past six months, with a maximum of 1,000 words, plus 10 references and normally no more than one table or one figure.
+This includes critiques or opinions on manuscripts published in this journal in the past 6 months.
+Submissions should be no longer than 1,000 words, with up to 10 references and typically no more than one table or one figure.
 Letters will be published at the discretion of the editor-in-chief.

 Submitted manuscripts are first reviewed by manuscript editors.
-Unless they meet submission criteria, they will be sent back to the authors for a resubmission after corrections have been made.
-Then, the priority of the submitted manuscript to dmj will be initially assessed by the associate editors.
-Before reviewing, all submitted manuscripts are inspected by Similarity Check powered by iThenticate (https://www.crossref.org/services/similarity-check/), a plagiarism-screening tool.
-If a too high a degree of similarity score is found, the Editorial Board will do a more profound content screening.
+If they do not meet the submission criteria, they will be returned to the authors for correction and resubmission.
+The priority of the manuscript will then be initially assessed by the associate editors.
+Before undergoing peer review, all submissions are checked for plagiarism using Similarity Check, a plagiarism-screening tool.
+If the similarity score is too high, the editorial board will conduct a more thorough content review.

 6.2.
 Peer Review Process

-Manuscripts deemed suitable will be reviewed by two or more experts in the corresponding field to assess the scientific quality of the paper.
-This journal uses double-blind review throughout the review process.
-If changes are needed, the editorial board may request authors to revise and amend the manuscripts.
-Authors of a revised manuscript must describe on a line-by-line basis how the manuscript was revised according to the instructions of the reviewers.
-Revisions must be received within 2 months from the date of the letter from the editorial board indicating that a revised manuscript would be considered for publication.
-If the revised manuscript is not returned within this period, the board will assume that the author has decided not to pursue publication.
-Based on the review results and revisions, the associate editor finally determines whether manuscripts are acceptable.
-Statistical editing is also performed if the data requires professional statistical review by a statistician.
+Manuscripts deemed suitable will be reviewed by two or more experts in the relevant field to assess their scientific quality.
+This journal employs a double-blind review process throughout.
+If revisions are required, the editorial board will request that the authors amend the manuscript.
+Authors must provide a detailed, line-by-line response to the reviewers’ comments when submitting the revised manuscript.
+Revisions must be received within 2 months of the editorial board’s notification.
+If the revised manuscript is not submitted within this period, it will be assumed that the author has decided not to pursue publication.
+Based on the review and revisions, the associate editor will make the final decision on the manuscript’s acceptance.
+If necessary, a professional statistician will conduct a statistical review.

 6.3.
 Complains and Appeals